vivianstoeckli/Anxiety/README.md

    - Stores the calculated features in separate cell arrays for each participant.

 This script provides a comprehensive framework for preprocessing physiological data and extracting meaningful features for further analysis.
 It leverages MATLAB's signal processing capabilities to ensure accurate and reliable results.

+# Setup

+## Hardware Requirements
+This code requires only a standard computer with enough RAM to support the in-memory operations.

+## Software Requirements

+### Matlab Dependencies
+We recommend using Matlab R2023a+ to run the scripts.

+**MATLAB Toolboxes**: The following MATLAB Toolboxes need to be installed:
+  - Signal Processing Toolbox
+  - Wavelet Toolbox (for Wavelet analysis)
+  - Statistics and Machine Learning Toolbox

+# Files

+  - Classification_Preparation.m
+  - Feature_Ranking_Method.m
+  - Preprocessing_and_Feature_Extraction.m